Tag: veterinary medicine

 Photo Courtesy of Canva

 In fact, a dog might not be your best bet.
 Instead, you may want to get two cats, so that they can keep each other company while you are living your life!
 You also need to realize that there is no such thing as a hypoallergenic pet!
-Though some won’t bother your allergies as much as others, the truth is all pets have proteins that will cause allergic reactions.
+Though some won’t bother your allergies as much as others, the truth is that all pets have proteins that will cause allergic reactions.

 Can’t get enough?
 You can catch up on the rest of the series right here!